TNTdesigner/Digi-sketch/README.md

 # Digi-sketch

-Project for 1ste year on thomas-more hight school belguim.
+Project for 1ste year on thomas-more high school belguim.